safe-global/safe-modules/4337/README.md

 End-to-end tests with the reference bundler implementation are also provided.
 These automated tests verify that no user operation validation rules are broken by the implementation.

-Note: Geth is used as the RPC as the reference bundler implementation relies on Geth specific tracing APIs.
+Note: Geth is used as the RPC because the reference bundler implementation relies on Geth-specific tracing APIs.

 ```bash
 docker compose up -d